-A "gas fee" or "network fee" refer to payments made by users of the Ethereum Blockchain to the Ethereum Blockchain miners to compensate the miners for the computing energy required to process and validate transactions on the Ethereum Blockchain.
-The gas fee is determined by the Ethereum miners, and the miners can choose to decline to process a transaction if the gas fee does not meet their specified threshold.
-As a result, the amount of the gas fee can vary, and can increase due to increased demand for the miners' services in processing Ethereum transactions.
-If the Common Stock Tokens are made available on the Ethereum Blockchain, any such gas fees will be paid by the person or entity that holds and is choosing to transfer Common Stock Tokens.
+A "gas fee" or "network fee" refer to payments made by users to miners to complete a transaction in crypto assets.
+Exodus does not receive any compensation from the payment of network fees.
+For examples, users of the Ethereum Blockchain to the Ethereum Blockchain miners to compensate the miners for the computing energy required to process and validate transactions on the Ethereum Blockchain.
+The network fee is determined by the blockchain's miners, and the miners can choose to decline to process a transaction if the gas fee does not meet their specified threshold.
+As a result, the amount of the network fee can vary, and can increase due to increased demand for the miners' services in processing that blockchain's transactions.
+Purchasers of Class A common stock must pay the applicable network fee required to send the purchaser's selected crypto asset to the Exodus crypto escrow wallet, and such fee is paid directly to the crypto asset's network, not to Exodus.
+If the

+Common Stock Tokens are made available on the Ethereum Blockchain, any such gas fees will be paid by the person or entity that holds and is choosing to transfer Common Stock Tokens.